 Any severe blow to a finger or toe should be checked by your healthcare provider.
 You may have broken bones (fractures) or damage to other tissues.
 If you can't see your healthcare provider right away, go to the nearest emergency department.

 Here's what you can expect when you see a healthcare provider:

 X-rays may be taken to check for a bone fracture or other injury.

-A procedure may be done to drain the blood from the hematoma and relieve pain (trephination).
-The healthcare provider makes a small hole in the nail using a special lance or drill.
+A procedure may be done to drain the blood from the hematoma and ease pain (trephination).
+The provider makes a small hole in the nail using a special lance or drill.
 The blood under the nail can drain out through this hole.
 The nail is then bandaged.

 If the nail is badly damaged it may need to be removed.
-Deep cuts beneath the nail can then be repaired with stitches.
+Deep cuts under the nail can then be fixed with stitches.